frappe/manual_erpnext_com/manual_erpnext_com/www/contents/human-resources/salary-and-payroll.md

 To process Payroll in ERPNext,

   1. Create Salary Structures for all Employees.
-  2. Generate Salary Slips via the Process Payroll Tool.
+  2. Generate Salary Slips via Process Payroll.
   3. Book the Salary in your Accounts.

 ### Salary Structure